agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

    - a factory function that constructs your system under test but takes 11 parameters to cover all possible cases
    - a seperate function that performs the Asserts into which your result is passed, that also takes a bunch of parameters

- ...then you might have made your test code completely DRY, but unless you wrote it all yourself, you are going to have a hard time understanding it.
+ ...then the test code might be completely DRY, but unless you wrote it all yourself, it's probably going to be difficult to understand.

  - Don't be afraid to copy and paste when writing tests if you can keep them reasonably short.
-Tests should (hopefully) rarely change, so the code shouldn't present much of maintenance problem in the long term.
+Tests should (hopefully) rarely change, so the copied code shouldn't present much of maintenance problem.
- - Aim for simplicity and readability over DRY and abstracted.
+ - **Above all, aim for simplicity and readability over DRY and abstracted.**

- Imagine testing this stupid class that doesn't really do anything interesting.
+ Consider this stupid class that doesn't really do anything interesting.

  ```c#
  public class MyTestClass